leobaiano/baianada/README.md

 The help directory back some classes stores classes and libraries to help create the plugin.

 The main file, `baianada.php` behind a class for the plugin.
 In `__construct()` class has two actions calling methods to set the load text domain and the enqueue scripts to load the css and js plugin.
 Also behind the static method `get_instance()` is called out of class, with the action `plugins_loaded` that is called when loading plugins.

+[I'm working on a script that will automate the customization of this base, changing the names and texts domain to avoid conflicts.
+The [Baianada Shell](https://github.com/leobaiano/baianada-shell) repository is also available and you can contribute if you want to help.

 ## Helper classes ##